Barbados: Sports

-Barbados also hosts several international surfing competitions.

 Netball is also popular with women in Barbados.

-Several players in the National Football League (NFL) are from Barbados, including Robert Bailey, Roger Farmer, Elvis Joseph, and Sam Seale.
+Several players in the National Football League (NFL) are from Barbados, including Robert Bailey, Roger Farmer, Elvis Joseph, Ramon Harewood and Sam Seale.

+Each March, the Barbados Surf Pro surfing contest is held in Bathsheba.
+It is the season-ending event for the World Surf League's North American qualifying series.

+The Barbados national football team, nicknamed the Bajan Tridents (after the country's flag), competes in CONCACAF, but has never qualified for a major tournament.

 Transport

 Although Barbados is about 34 km across at its widest point, a car journey from Six Cross Roads in St. Philip (south-east) to North Point in St. Lucy (north-central) can take one and a half hours or longer due to traffic.
 Barbados has half as many registered cars as citizens.
 In Barbados, drivers drive on the left side of the road.

 Barbados is known for its many roundabouts.
-One famous roundabout is a roundabout located east of Bridgetown, where you will see an emancipation statue commonly associated with a slave named Bussa.
+One famous roundabout is located east of Bridgetown and holds the Emancipation Statue of the slave Bussa.

 Transport on the island is relatively convenient with "route taxis" called "ZRs" (pronounced "Zed-Rs") travelling to most points on the island.
 These small buses can at times be crowded, as passengers are generally never turned down regardless of the number.
 They will usually take the more scenic routes to destinations.
 They generally depart from the capital Bridgetown or from Speightstown in the northern part of the island.